afondiel/computer-science-notebook/core/ai-ml/computer-vision-notes/concepts/cv-core-advanced.md

 ---

 ## Introduction
-### What:
-Computer vision aims to empower machines with human-like abilities to analyze and interpret visual data.
+- **What**: Computer vision aims to empower machines with human-like abilities to analyze and interpret visual data.
 It involves a range of tasks, including object detection, image segmentation, and action recognition.

-### Why:
-Computer vision solves problems of scalability and precision in tasks where human vision is limited, enabling faster and more accurate decisions.
+- **Why**: Computer vision solves problems of scalability and precision in tasks where human vision is limited, enabling faster and more accurate decisions.

-### Where:
-Applications span across industries, including automotive, healthcare, agriculture, retail, and security.
+- **Where**: Applications span across industries, including automotive, healthcare, agriculture, retail, and security.

----

 ## Core Concepts
 ### Advanced Algorithms